-- 1. Minimize the Kayenne Menu on the Menu Panel (or PC). - 2.
+- 1. Minimize the GV Switcher menu on the menu Panel (or PC). - 2.
 Beginning with the Start button in Windows XP, touch Start, Programs, Accessories, Remote Desktop Connection. - 3.
 Enter the current IP Address for the Summit/Solo server. (default IP Address: 192.168.0.180) in the Remote Desktop Connection dialog. - 4.
 Touch Connect. - 5.
-Enter the following in the Log On to Windows dialog: - Login: administration - Password: adminK2, touch enter.
+Enter the following in the Log On to Windows dialog: - Login: administration - Password: admink2, touch enter.